What happens to equity release on death?

 Also, if you feel you have more than enough money to maintain your lifestyle, you could consider giving money to family members or friends now as a ‘living inheritance’.
 However, you should get advice from a financial adviser to understand the tax implications of doing this.

-Equity release and your will - Should I change my will when I take out equity release?
+Equity release and your Will - Should I change my Will when I take out equity release?

-When you take out a lifetime mortgage, you should also review your will to check whether anything in it will be affected.
+When you take out a lifetime mortgage, you should also review your Will to check whether anything in it will be affected.

 This is particularly important if you have bequeathed your home or any cash amounts based on the value of your home.
-If so, you should reword your will accordingly, such as changing your bequest from a specific amount of cash to a percentage of any remaining equity instead.
+If so, you should reword your Will accordingly, such as changing your bequest from a specific amount of cash to a percentage of any remaining equity instead.

-If you’re yet to write your will, releasing equity from your home could present a great opportunity to get it sorted and ensure your loved ones are clear on your wishes.
+If you’re yet to write your Will, releasing equity from your home could present a great opportunity to get it sorted and ensure your loved ones are clear on your wishes.

 Our expert author Ashley Shepherd says: